 Once bitten, twice shy.

-If Disney decides to jump back into the video game business again later, I’ll definitely be one of the last people to buy into it.
+If Disney decides to jump back into the video game business again soon, I’ll definitely be one of the last people to buy into it.
 I just don’t trust Disney with video game franchises from a fun perspective or for its longevity.
 So long Disney Infinity, don’t let the castle door hit you on the way out.

 While I realize this is a only demo and may not resemble the real game all that much, what I will say about it is, I’m not terribly fond of it overall.
 I’m hoping the game is far different from this.
 Let’s explore.